Metalnem/sharpfuzz/docs/libFuzzer.md

 If you don't have clang installed, you can download the necessary packages [here].
 Alternatively, you can just download the [prebuilt libfuzzer-dotnet binary].
-I can't guarantee whether it will work on your Linux distribution, but it worked for me on Ubuntu 16.04, Ubuntu 18.04, Debian 8.10, Debian 9.7, and Fedora 27.
+I can't guarantee that it will work on your Linux distribution, but it worked for me on Ubuntu 16.04, Ubuntu 18.04, Debian 8.10, Debian 9.7, and Fedora 27.